 The Army currently intends on using the headsets for training purposes during its rapid iteration phase—it doesn’t fit under a helmet just yet—however it’s clear that the potential advantages will be a boon for soldiers on the ground in the future.
 Seemingly taking its cues from first-person shooters, Haselton also remarked that the system displays a weapon’s reticle as well.

 “Whatever we do on the ground plays off of what we do in training for real-time missions and the real world,” one soldier said.
 “We might not know what [the battlefield] looks like, but we can predict and take Google images and implement that into the IVAS.
 It’s a huge boost to rehearsal.”

 IVAS also provides what the Army calls “after-action” reports, giving soldiers a summary of their accuracy and performance after a training exercise.
-The headset can also gather data such as a soldier’s hear rate to improve training and marksmanship.
+The headset can also gather data such as a soldier’s heart rate to improve training and marksmanship.

 Speaking to a group of special forces soldiers tasked with IVAS training, the soldiers continuously referred to the headset as a “combat multiplier,” or a supporting technology that significantly increases the relative combat strength of a force while actual force ratios remain constant.